The Association’s general meeting on 21 June 2011 resolved to adopt a Code of Practice.

 London Offshore Consultants

 London EC3N 1DY

-Offices all over the world – contact via their web site
+Offices all over the world – contact via their website

-This list will be kept under review and other competent auditors will be added to it as they become known.
+Auditing companies will be kept under review and other competent auditors will be added to it as they become known.
 Barge operating companies are invited to propose auditors for approval by the Association.